byhringjstudent/project-portfolio/README.md

 3. **[Music API in Django Rest Framework](https://github.com/byhringjstudent/API-Django-Rest)**
 - This music API is ready to receive songs, albums, and artists.
 4. **[HTML5 Feature using CDN Library](https://github.com/byhringjstudent/HTML5-Feature)**
-- This music API is ready to receive songs, albums, and artists.
+- This Web Based Game coded in HTML5 demonstrates the use of JS Libraries.